UKLLC/Guidebook/ukllc_book/docs/linked_geo_data/datasets/Core/core_place_based.md

-# Core datasets
+# Place-based core datasets

->Last modified: 25 Jul 2024
+>Last modified: 14 Feb 2025

 ## Overview
-UK LLC makes available a number of standard ‘**core**’ files with each project.
+UK LLC makes available a number of standard ‘**core**’ place-based files with each project.
 These files contain information that enables researchers to understand their sample and define the denominator for their project.

-Currently the following datasets are available:
+Currently, the following place-based core datasets are available:

-* **Denominator file1**
-* **NHSD Presence**
-* **NHSD Derived indicator**
 * **NHSD LSOA11**
 * **LSOA11 geo indicators**
 * **Geo indicators: England, Wales, Scotland and Northern Ireland**